1. PAY PROFESSIONALS FOR THE IMPORTANT JOBS

 4. SHOP AT AUCTIONS AND ONLINE FOR BARGAINS

 You’ll be surprised at how much you can save on labour, supplies and materials by shopping around.

 Polish your negotiation skills, ask for trade prices and seek bargains through ‘scratch and dent’ or ‘discontinued’ sales.
 While shopping around takes a bit of time, it will certainly pay off for you.

 For building supplies, check online for used materials.

-When your budget's tight, we tend to overlook longer-term savings of energy-efficient technology or materials.
+When the budget's tight, we tend to overlook longer-term savings of energy-efficient technology or materials.
 If you can, include some basic energy-saving ideas in your renovation like:

 - Solar panels.

-It’s a hard pill to swallow, but sometimes you have to adjust your expectations to fit your budget.
+It’s a hard pill to swallow, but sometimes you need to adjust your expectations to fit your budget.

-So write your list of must-haves and another of nice-to-haves and concentrate on those things you absolutely can’t do without.
+So write one list of must-haves and another of nice-to-haves and concentrate on those things you absolutely can’t do without.